How To Write Winning Listicles That People Will Actually Read

 Listicle Examples

-• The 100 Best Movies Of All Time by James White takes a similar format to our previous example with an introduction, key points, and conclusion.
-Each list has minimal content, two or three small sentences, leaving you little in the way of helpful information.
-These listicles are commonly used by readers who just want to scroll through the headings rather than learn more than the specific topic they're searching for.
+Takes a similar format with introduction, key points, and conclusion.
+Each list has minimal content, two or three small sentences, leaving you little helpful information.
+Commonly used by readers who just want to scroll through headings.

-• 16 Weird Things You Won't Believe People Used To Believe, Believe Me by Hilary Mitchell brings us to an example of the infamous clickbait Buzzfeed listicles.
-You can take one look at a title like that and immediately know that you're about to waste several minutes of your day, but you still click on it juuuuust in case there's a bit of interesting truth in it.
-Spoiler alert - there never is!
+Example of infamous clickbait Buzzfeed listicles.
+You can take one look at a title like that and immediately know you're about to waste several minutes, but you still click on it just in case there's interesting truth.
+Spoiler alert โ there never is!

-• 11 Best Toners to Hydrate Dry Skin, According to Dermatologists by Dori Price functions as a content marketing listicle to promote sponsored products.
-We'll provide detailed tips for marketing your listicles in our 9-tips section.
+Functions as a content marketing listicle to promote sponsored products.
+We'll provide detailed tips for marketing your listicles in our 9-step section.

-• 49 Startup Business Ideas To Consider in 2022 by Startup Geek takes a slightly different approach to listicles by layering the 49 ideas under five main categories, helping the reader consume a large amount of content in digestible chunks of information.
+Takes a different approach by layering the 49 ideas under five main categories, helping readers consume a large amount of content in digestible chunks of information.

 How Should You Plan And Write A Listicle?